DC-5 Tail Code VH-CXB Serial Number 44-83231

 Mission History

-On November 6, 1942, during a flight in Queensland, this DC-5 suffered an engine failure and force landed near Charleville.
-During the landing, an ant hill damaged the wing and undercarriage.
+On November 6, 1942 took off on a flight in Queensland.
+During the flight, the DC-5 suffered an engine failure and force landed east of Charleville Airfield.
+During the landing, the plane hit a large ant hill that damaged the wing and undercarriage.

 References